jayacotton/inettools-z80/README.md

 This code is really preliminary in nature, it works in an ideal environment, but falls on its face when any kind of out of band condition turns up.
 Most often with the DHCP server gets tired of the FeatherWing asking questions.

 Also the code it very large, most of the programs are 30 to 45 kb, which is huge on a z80.
-I have make a preliminary pass at reduceing the size of the code.  z88dk does not have (currently) dead code removal, so I used cppcheck and cscope to track down dead functions and commented them out of the code pool.
+I have made a preliminary pass at reduceing the size of the code.  z88dk does not have (currently) dead code removal, so I used cppcheck and cscope to track down dead functions and commented them out of the code pool.
 Planning to be more sophisticated later.